Policies > P211: RESPONSIBLE CONDUCT OF RESEARCH AND SCHOLARSHIP (RCRS)

 - Identification of individuals or group of individuals who will be responsible for record keeping of accurate, verifiable information regarding individuals' IPT completion data.

-The RCRS Office will be responsible for:
+ORC will be responsible for:

 - Maintaining a library of the academic units' Complementary Policy.

 - Maintaining an RCRS database, i.e., a tool developed for use by the campus community to help then ensure compliance with this policy, allowing designated individuals to enter, monitor, and report training completion data for their academic unit.